gravirovshik/codewars/README.md

 38. Sum of odd numbers - Given the triangle of consecutive odd numbers.
 Calculate the sum of the numbers in the nth row of this triangle.!

 40. Regex validate PIN code - ATM machines allow 4 or 6 digit PIN codes and PIN codes cannot contain anything but exactly 4 digits or exactly 6 digits.
 If the function is passed a valid PIN string, return true, else return false.

+41. Growth of a Population - In a small town the population is p0 = 1000 at the beginning of a year.
+The population regularly increases by 2 percent per year and moreover 50 new inhabitants per year come to live in the town.
+How many years does the town need to see its population greater or equal to p = 1200 inhabitants?